199th Infantry Brigade (United States): Vietnam War

+Reconstituted (less 3rd Platoon) 23 March 1966 in the Regular Army as Headquarters and Headquarters Company, 199th Infantry Brigade (3rd Platoon, 100th Reconnaissance Company- hereafter separate lineage.)
+Activated 1 June 1966 at Fort Benning, Georgia.

-The unit was formed for the second time.
-It trained at Fort Benning, Georgia and Camp Shelby, Mississippi from September to November 1966 in preparation for deployment to Vietnam from Fort Benning, Georgia.
+It trained at Fort Benning and Camp Shelby, Mississippi from September to November 1966 in preparation for deployment to South Vietnam from Fort Benning.
 The 199th was the only combat unit to train at Camp Shelby during the Vietnam War.

-Nicknamed "the Redcatchers", the unit was hastily moved to Sông Bé, Vietnam on 10 December 1966 to provide an increased U.S. presence in the III Corps Tactical Zone and remained there until its return to Fort Benning on 11 October 1970, where it was inactivated.
-The unit was briefly reactivated at Fort Lewis Washington from the remains of the 9th Infantry Division.
+Nicknamed "the Redcatchers", the unit was hastily moved to Sông Bé, Vietnam on 10 December 1966 to provide an increased U.S. presence in the III Corps Tactical Zone and remained there until its return to Fort Benning on 11 October 1970.

 The brigade was conducting Operation Uniontown in Đồng Nai Province when the 1968 Tet Offensive began.
 It immediately began a defense of U.S. II Field Force headquarters at Long Binh Post against attacks by the VC 275th Regiment.
-One battalion was moved by helicopter to attack a Viet Cong command post at the Phu Tho racetrack inside Saigon, then engaged in house-to-house fighting in Cholon.
+One battalion was moved by helicopter to attack a Vietcong command post at the Phu Tho racetrack inside Saigon, then engaged in house-to-house fighting in Cholon.

 During 1969, the 199th was responsible for the security of the region north and east of the capital, and in 1970 moved into the "Iron Triangle" when other units participated in the Cambodian Incursion.